 Besides applying for a loan or opening a new credit card account, there are other financial moves that will create a hard credit pull.
 Landlords or leasing managers may make a hard pull when you apply to rent a place.
 Turning on the utilities at a new home can also trigger a hard pull – the water company and the electric/gas supplier may require deposits from people whose credit report shows they’ve had trouble consistently paying bills on time.
 The same holds true when you sign up for a cell phone plan.
 Even renting a car might trigger a hard inquiry credit check if you pay with a debit card instead of a credit card.1

-Each hard inquiry stays on your credit report for two years, but it generally only factors into your credit score for the first 12 months.
-And even during that first year the impact is typically small – about five points.2 That’s a minor ding compared to other financial moves that can trigger a big credit score drop.
-For more about the factors that are used to calculate your credit score, read “What is a Credit Score and How is it Defined?”
+Each hard inquiry stays on your credit report for two years, but when FICO calculates your credit score, it only considers credit inquiries made during the last 12 months.
+And even during that first year the impact is typically small – generally about five to ten points.2 That’s a minor ding compared to other financial moves that can trigger a big credit score drop.

 The reason a hard inquiry impacts your credit score is because you’re asking for credit in one form or another.
 Hard inquiries also serve as a heads up to businesses checking your credit.
 If they see multiple hard inquiries popping up over a few weeks or months, that can be a yellow flag that you may become financially overextended.